 How Your Credit Score Affects Car Insurance Approval

 Lenders check your credit score to gauge your creditworthiness, and that’s also true with car insurance.
 Only in Hawaii, California, and Massachusetts is it prohibited to base car insurance rates based on credit scores.
-The rest of the states in the country factors in your credit score in determining the premium you’ll have to pay.
+The rest of the states in the country factor in your credit score in determining the premium you’ll have to pay.

 When you have a bad credit score (below FICO 670), you’ll likely pay significantly higher insurance premiums than those with good credit scores.
-To give you an idea, here are a few examples of average annual auto insurance premiums when credit scores are factored in:
+To give you an idea, here are a few examples of average annual premiums when credit scores are factored in:

 - Exceptional Score: $1,066